insight-platform/Savant/docs/source/advanced_topics/0_batching.rst

 Models operate on objects detected by previous models or defined with ROIs (externally defined pseudo-objects).
 Usually, there are several objects in every frame, and there is a batch of frames.
 Thus, predicting how many objects you get after the previous model may be difficult.

-However, the rule of thumb is to select the batch size typically set to a number between one and an average number of objects in the frame.
+However, the rule of thumb is to set the batch size to a number between one and an average number of objects in the frame.
 You may experiment with various batch sizes to tweak the performance.

 .. code-block:: yaml